 Kurukshetra Day 9 & 10 Box Office Collections: Earns Over Rs 10 Crore On Second Weekend!

 Darshan's 50th film has attained unimaginable fame, setting a tough competition in the industry.
-The 3D mythological film, which is said to have been made with a budget of Rs 50 crore, has already recovered the investments that went into making it.
+The 3D mythological film, which is said to have been made at a budget of Rs 50 crore, has already recovered the investment that went into making it.
 The multi-starrer witnessed an exceptional run in its first week.
 On August 15, its Tamil version was released in theatres, whose contribution in terms of collections has been minimal.
-However, the Kannadiga audience continue to relish on Muniratna's epic film.
+However, the Kannadiga audience continue to relish Muniratna's epic.
 Kurukshetra has collected anywhere between Rs 10 and 15 crore on the second weekend according to the latest reports.
 Read complete reports on its day 9 and 10 performance.

 Weekend Collections